 Saturated fats have a bad rap these days, but in reality the boom of low-fat items in the grocery store has perfectly lined up with the explosion in obesity rates.

-On the store shelves, dairy and animal fats have been traded out for refined sugars and carbohydrates to make up for the lack of taste that occurs when the fat gets taken out.
+On the store shelves, and animal fats have been traded out for refined sugars and carbohydrates to make up for the lack of taste that occurs when the fat gets taken out.

 Tip: Natural animal fats like butter are always better for you than heavily processed items like margarine, and studies have linked whole-milk to less body fat and lower obesity than alternative drinks.

-Eat More Fruits and Vegetables
+5. Eat More Fruits And Vegetables

 Cutting excess calories doesn't mean to have to eat less food, it simply means you need to eat more fruits and vegetables.

 High fiber foods like produce keep you full longer because they take your body a long time to digest.

 The best way to create change is to make it easy on yourself.
 Make fruits and vegetables convenient for snacking by storing them in easy access portions in your kitchen.
 Pack combinations like peanut butter and celery for your daily lunch to get a kick of protein with your fiber.
+(1)

 You'll be amazed how easy it is to double or triple your day plant-based foods intake when you become intentional about it.